-As of April 30, 2021, we had the following shares of common stock issued and outstanding and shares of common stock reserved for issuance under the following securities convertible or exercisable into common stock:
+As of June 15, 2022, we had the following shares of common stock issued and outstanding and shares of common stock reserved for issuance under the following securities convertible or exercisable into common stock:

-- 34,264,756 shares of our common stock issued and outstanding; - 14,078,349 shares of our common stock issuable upon exercise of outstanding warrants; - 364,022 shares of our common stock issuable upon exercise of outstanding stock options; - 100 shares of our common stock issuable upon vesting of restricted stock units; - 67,556 shares of our common stock reserved for future issuance under our incentive compensation plans.
+- 1,391,160 shares of our common stock issued and outstanding; - 563,162 shares of our common stock issuable upon exercise of outstanding warrants; - 13,982 shares of our common stock issuable upon exercise of outstanding stock options; - 200 shares of our common stock issuable upon vesting of restricted stock units; - 111,288 shares of our common stock reserved for future issuance under our incentive compensation plans.

 Our common stock is listed on the Nasdaq Capital Market, and for continued listing on the Nasdaq Capital Market, we will be required to comply with the continued listing requirements, including the minimum closing bid price requirement.
-We have previously received deficiency letters from the Listings Qualifications Department of the Nasdaq Stock Market notifying us that, for 30 consecutive business days, the bid price for our common stock had closed below the minimum \$1.00 per share requirement for continued inclusion on the Nasdaq Capital Market, including a letter received on December 4, 2020.
-While we subsequently received, on February 1, 2021, a letter from the Listing Qualifications department of Nasdaq notifying us that we regained compliance with the minimum bid price requirement, our stock price has traded below \$1.00 during much of April 2021.
-If the bid price for our common stock closes below the minimum \$1.00 per share requirement stock price for 30 consecutive business days, we may receive an additional deficiency letter.
-Although we do not have any plans to implement a reverse stock split and would have 180 days to regain compliance if we were to receive an additional deficiency letter, we have in the past implemented reverse stock splits in order to regain compliance with the minimum bid price requirement.
-With 350,000,000 authorized shares of common stock, we will have greater flexibility in the event that we determine that a reverse stock split is necessary or desirable in order to comply with the continued listing requirements of the Nasdaq Capital Market, in particular the minimum bid price requirement.
+We have previously received deficiency letters from the Listings Qualifications Department of the Nasdaq Stock Market notifying us that, for 30 consecutive business days, the bid price for our common stock had closed below the minimum \$1.00 per share requirement for continued inclusion on the Nasdaq Capital Market, including a letter received on May 19, 2021.
+We subsequently received, on May 11, 2022, a letter from the Listing Qualifications department of Nasdaq notifying us that we regained compliance with the minimum bid price requirement, after implementing a reverse stock split.
+Although we do not have any plans to implement further reverse stock splits and would have 180 days to regain compliance if we were to receive an additional deficiency letter, with 250,000,000 authorized shares of common stock, we will have greater flexibility in the event that we determine that a reverse stock split is necessary or desirable in order to comply with the continued listing requirements of the Nasdaq Capital Market, in particular the minimum bid price requirement.
 If such a reverse split became advisable in the future as a result of our failure to be in compliance with the minimum bid price requirement, we would be required to implement a proportionate reduction in our authorized common stock.
 As a result, if we do not have a sufficiently high authorized share amount, we could have limited shares available for capital raising following any future reverse stock split.